Find essential links in this updated roundup.

 Teachers have put together helpful suggestions, too.
 In a post from Choice Literacy, one educator recalls her conference experiences as a divorced parent and offers ways to be sensitive to the concerns of others who are divorced.In Part 2, middle grades teachers describe how they’ve used student photos to help parents feel comfortable, set up Evernote to collect student materials, and provided kids with questions to consider before the conference.
 One common theme running through the advice: Keep it positive.
 Teacher/writer Aimee Buckner concludes, “Conferences should not be a surprise party of bad news.”
 In another Choice Literacy post, Clare Landrigan and Tammy Mulligan lay out strategies for presenting several categories of data to parents.
 An NEA article collects teachers’ strategies for working through parent anger to achieve the best results for their children.
 Don’t miss Bill Ferriter’s sidebar recommendations.

 Principal Peter DeWitt takes a fresh look at parent-teacher communications in several posts at his EdWeek blog, Finding Common Ground.
 In one from 2011 he explains why leaving the report card out of conferences can be helpful, allowing time to “focus on student work, portfolios and social emotional issues.”
 In 2012 DeWitt carried over the current interest on flipping instruction into the realm of parent communication, adding multimedia and other elements to his school’s online contacts with parents.
-This year he shares what he had learned about his flipping.
-A video providing parents with conference basics in advance is a potentially useful flip.
+Later he shared what he had learned about flipping, noting that a video providing parents with conference basics in advance is a potentially useful flip.